 We're going to do another blog post in the future on the topic, so we'll give a brief summary here.
-The best fuel additive is going to be worth what you pay for it - it's going to put more money back in your pocket then what you paid out to get it.
+The best fuel additive is going to be worth what you pay for it - it's going to put more money back in your pocket than what you paid out to get it.
 Otherwise, what would be the point in buying it?

 A fuel additive can make all the wonderful grand claims for things like gas mileage that it wants.
 It could claim that it will double your gas mileage.
-And lets say for the sake of argument that it does.
+And let's say for the sake of argument that it does.
 So it's saving you $50 a tank if you drive an SUV.
 But if the additive itself costs $60 per tank to use, then it's still costing you ten bucks instead of saving you money.
 So why would you buy it?

 How much an additive saves or costs you is directly related to how much fuel it treats.
-Concentrated additives like Ethanol Defense and Mix-I-Go have much lower treat costs than single-treat additives like....any number of ones you can find on the shelf.
+Concentrated additives like Ethanol Defense and Mix-I-Go have much lower treatment costs than single-treat additives like....any number of ones you can find on the shelf.
 And a low treat cost means you put more money back in your pocket through savings when you use it.